• Skip to primary navigation

 Green Lentils

-Lentils are similar to beans as they are part of the legume family but they are smaller in size.
+Lentils are similar to beans as they are part of the legume family but they are smaller in size and they cook faster than beans.

 Ingredients For Lentil Stew

-Here are the ingredients you need for easy Lentil Stew.
+Here are the ingredients you need for an easy stew made with lentils:

 Ingredients for Lentil Stew on a table